Elevate-Lab/elevate-lab-website/How To Contribute.md

 1. Go to [GitHub](http://github.com/) and create your account.
 Make sure that the email you use is the same one you used in Git Bash.

-And that's it!
-You're good to go.
+And that's it! :star_struck: You're good to go. :partying_face: :+1:

 ## Contributing to the Project

 Once you have Git Bash up and running, you can start contributing to the project.
 Follow these steps to make sure that you get off on the right foot:

-1. Fork the repository using the "Fork" feature above.
+1. Fork :fork_and_knife: the repository using the "Fork" feature above.

 1. Now, clone your forked repo.
 This can be done in two ways: